WebAssembly/component-model/design/mvp/WIT.md

   on a WIT definition of a shared set of APIs between platforms.

-A WIT package is a collection of WIT [`interface`s][interfaces] and [`world`s][worlds] defined in files that that uses the file extension `wit`, for example `foo.wit`, and is encoded as valid utf-8 bytes.
+A WIT package is a collection of WIT [`interface`s][interfaces] and [`world`s][worlds] defined in files in the same directory that that all use the file extension `wit`, for example `foo.wit`.
+Files are encoded as valid utf-8 bytes.
 Types can be imported between interfaces within a package and additionally from other packages through IDs.

 This document will go through the purpose of the syntactic constructs of a WIT document, a pseudo-formal [grammar specification][lexical-structure], and